Customize Consent Preferences

 Information for Parents

-Sending your child off to college is hard enough as it is.
-At ABC’s Office of Financial Aid and Scholarships, we are here to help guide you through the Financial Aid process and answer any questions you might have.
-Below are some items that may assist you in completing your part of your dependent student’s aid application.
-Other items will provide you with general financial aid information to help you better understand eligibility criteria, cost of attendance, aid types available and important dates and timelines to keep in mind throughout the year.
+Sending a student off to college is challenging enough, so navigating support to help them succeed should not be complicated.
+The Office of Financial Aid and Scholarships is available to be a guide through the financial aid process and answer any questions or concerns.
+Below are some items that may be assistance assist in completing the parent portion of a dependent student’s aid application.
+There is also general financial aid information to help parents or guardians better understand eligibility criteria, cost of attendance, aid types available and important dates and timelines to keep in mind throughout the year.

 A few things to keep in mind when trying to understand Financial Aid: